runtimeverification/erc20-semantics/erc20.md

 However, K is a general purpose framework and makes no implicit assumptions, so we have to say it explicitly that expressions are allowed to be passed as arguments.
+In fact, K does not even know that these language constructs are meant to be "functions", nor even what a function is by default.

 All ERC20 functions above that take arguments have the attribute `strict`, which in K means that they should first evaluate their arguments.